uclaacm/learning-lab-crash-course-su20/11-react-hooks/README.md

 }
 ```

 Uh oh!
 In this case, we had to duplicate some code.
 We can't just use `componentDidMount`, since we want our title to update every time that `this.state.count` gets updated.
-And, we can't juse use `componentDidUpdate`, since it doesn't get called after the first time a component is mounted/rendered.
+And, we can't just use `componentDidUpdate`, since it doesn't get called after the first time a component is mounted/rendered.

 Hooks come to the rescue here: